mothur/mothur.github.io/_wiki/costello_stool_analysis.md

 Next, we want to simplify the dataset.
 It is likely that a number of the 35,245 sequences are redundant.
 To obtain a non-redundant set of sequences, run the [unique.seqs](unique.seqs) command and generate stool.trim.unique.fasta and stool.trim.names.
-It isn\'t necessary to include the fasta file name in this command, mothur will just use the most current file:
+It isn't necessary to include the fasta file name in this command, mothur will just use the most current file: